Daryl-Do/wol-service/README.md

 ## Prerequisites

-- Docker installed on your host system
+1. Docker installed on your host system
-- Wake-on-LAN enabled on the target machines
+2. Wake-on-LAN enabled on the target machines
-- The MAC and IP addresses of the target machines
+3. The MAC and IP addresses of the target machines acquired
-- Target machines must be on the same network as the Docker host
+4. Target machines must be on the same network as the Docker host

 ## Quick Start